Shabab Sabri

 Shabab Sabri's father Iqbal Sabri and uncle Afzal Sabri were qawalli and Sufi singers in India.
 Shabab Sabri began training under Rashid Khan Saheb at the age of 14 years.
 Later on Sabri learned and performed in many live shows with his father.

-Sabri began his work as a playback singer in 1998 for song "Teri Jawani badi mast mast hai" with his father and uncle.
+Sabri began his work as a playback singer in 1998 with the song "Teri Jawani badi mast mast hai" with his father and uncle.